SlipperyDan/CapstoneJenkinsTester/README.md

 # CapstoneJenkinsTester

-This is what happens when the unit tests succeed .
+This is what happens when the unit tests fail.